Who are they?

-Residential tutoring placements are few and far between these days – usually confined to their high net worth clients.
+Residential tutoring placements are back to pre-covid levels – although usually confined to their high net worth clients.
 Recent areas include West Sussex, Yorkshire, Lake District and Cotswolds.
 Overseas clients (now mostly online but some full-time residentials) are based mainly in Europe, Monaco, Ibiza, UAE, Japan, USA and Nigeria.
 Singapore is a massive growth area, with about 20 per cent of SLT’s tuition now delivered to families living there, thanks to a partnership with a local education company.

-Home schooling is on the up, now accounting for around a third of SLT’s revenue – this involves sourcing a package of tutors for around seven or eight families a year.
-Includes timetabling, preparation of exams, progress reports etc. Mostly London based, but online anywhere.
-These clients tend to use it as a short-term solution to get them over a hump, though they are seeing some very wealthy families favouring it over big name schools especially if they travel.
+Home schooling is on the up – this involves sourcing a package of tutors for around seven or eight families a year.
+Includes timetabling, preparation of exams, progress reports etc. Mostly London based, but residential or online anywhere.
+These clients tend to use it as a short or long-term solution to get them over a hump, though they are seeing some very wealthy families favouring it over big name schools especially if they travel.
 One told us, ‘I could not have provided a high-quality secondary education at home for my child without the assistance of Simply Learning.’

-SEN isn’t a specialism as such, but around 20 per cent of their tutors have a lot of experience in this area and another 30 per cent don’t have related qualifications but can still support students with milder needs.
-Mentoring is a particular interest of Nathaniel’s, so the company can also help with this.
+SEN is a growing specialism; around 20 per cent of their tutors have a lot of experience in this area.
+Another 30 per cent don’t have related qualifications but can still support students with milder needs.
+Mentoring is a particular interest of Nathaniel’s, and the company believes this is an integral part of tutoring.

 Background and basics

-Not much by way of recruiting new tutors these days – ‘our books are full.’
-In the last year they only took on 20 tutors from a whopping 1,200 applications.
+SLT interviews a handful of new tutors each week – ‘we always need more.’
+But in the last year they only took on 20 tutors from a whopping 1,200 applications.
 All complete an application form and provide two forms of ID, with shortlisted applicants asked to attend an in-person interview, provide two references (always followed up) and an enhanced DBS.
+They claim to be the only agency that live tests all DBS reports monthly.
 All have a minimum of an undergraduate degree with a high 2.1 or above and high grades at A level, GCSE and equivalent.
 And they have at least 100 hours of tuition under their belt (most have a lot more).

 Clients are given details of two to three high-calibre tutors, usually within 48 hours.
 ‘The tutors they have sent me are amazing – they match well beyond the subject matter,’ said a parent.
 Another told us of a ‘mismatch – the tutor didn’t get on at all with my son, but they replaced him immediately.’
-Clients are given regular feedback – most tutors we spoke to like that it’s left up to them how to deliver that (verbally or in writing and at what points), though a minority said they’d prefer ‘a more prescriptive feedback model.’
+Clients are given regular feedback – a report per lesson, which is sent out monthly, or more if the parent requires it.
+Termly check in’s and an advice line are also included in the hourly fee.

 Tutors welcome the CPD provided in the form of client and tutor webinars whereby experts are brought in to discuss a range of educational matters such as the future of schooling and the secret to happy homework.
 Tutors are also invited to online and in-person coffee mornings bi-monthly, as well as bi-annual drinks parties.
-But some told us they’d like more training – for example around SEN, online tutoring and safeguarding; SLT says it’s on the case.
+But some told us they’d like more training – for example around SEN, online tutoring and safeguarding; SLT says this is now available.

 Impressive when it comes to charitable work.
 The five staff members are given two hours of company time per week to volunteer – ranges from Riding for the Disabled to gardening in a hospice market garden.
 And they support the Indian charity Shivia – every time a family registers with SLT, they fund the private tuition of a child in rural West Bengal for two months (with other events helping to raise funds – the SLT bake sale is a favourite!).